-The Value Definition part of the Edit Rules dialog is where the new value for the Target Parameter is defined.
+The Value Definition part of the Edit Rules dialog, using Ideate ReNumber for Revit, is where the new value for the Target Parameter is defined.
 Use the “Add a Part” section to mix and match any or all of these parts to make your own custom Rule:

 The Constant is a Rule part that provides a way to add text or number values that are intended to be the same for all selected elements.
 A common example of a Constant is to use “L1”, “1”, “1-”, or “1.” to prefix the value for elements that are on the first floor level.
 In the Parking Rule, the Level is a Constant.
 Double-clicking on the Level will open the Set Constant Value, as shown, and let you adjust the settings.
 Related settings: Prompt for value and Name.

 The Value field is the default value that will display in the main dialog box when this Rule is used.
 In the Parking example, shown above, the value is “P1-”, meaning that all selected Parking elements will be numbered using first the “P1-” text.

 The value of the Constant can be altered within the main dialog if the “Prompt for value” checkbox is selected.
 For example, if “P1-” is specified in the Rule, and the “Prompt for value” checkbox is not selected, this text will always be used.
 If the checkbox is checked then the person numbering the Parking elements will be able to change the text from “P1-” to “P2-” or “P1.”, etc.

 TIP: The value can also be deleted, making the Constant optional to the end user.

 The Name of the Constant only applies if the “Prompt for value” checkbox is selected.
 The value of the Name field is displayed as the label on the main dialog.